glburman/pure-js-input-mask/Readme.md

 ```

     sets up key initial input values, masks and handlers.
+    'formState' - initial form values in json

 2. maskInput

    Should not be called directly, let the handlers set up by MaskedInput.init do the work

 ### How To